Stavrenas/Nanotypos/README.md

 # Nanotypos
-This android application utilzes simple image recognition to authenticate holographic prints produced by Nanotypos.
+This android application utilzes simple object detection to recoginize the company's logo.

 ## Android Libraries and Frameworks used:
 * Android JetPack Navigation